What is the Cost of Attendance?

 Cost of Attendance – Expected Family Contribution = Financial Need

 Need can only be determined by completing a Free Application for Federal Student Aid (FAFSA).
-It is suggested that you meet with your school’s financial aid department to make sure that the form is completed properly and that any necessary documentation is copied and returned.
+The Financial Aid Office will contact you to ensure all necessary forms have been completed and if any documentation is required.

-If, at your initial meeting, you decide not to complete the FAFSA but the family situation changes during the year, please contact the Financial aid Office.
-You should be able to complete a FAFSA at any that time.
+If, at your initial meeting, you decide not to complete the FAFSA but the family situation changes during the year, please contact the Financial Aid Office.
+You should be able to complete a FAFSA at that time.

 What are the requirements to apply for aid?